kudobuilder/kudo.dev/content/docs/developing-operators/getting-started.md

     └── deployment.yaml
 ```

-The `operator.yaml` is the main YAML file defining both operator metadata as the whole lifecycle of the operator. `params.yaml` defines parameters of the operator.
+The `operator.yaml` is the main YAML file defining both operator metadata as well as the whole lifecycle of the operator. `params.yaml` defines parameters of the operator.
 During installation, these parameters can be overridden allowing customization. `templates` folder contain all templated Kubernetes objects that will be applied to your cluster after installation based on the workflow defined in `operator.yaml`.

 ## Operator Substance